lwblackledge/file-watcher/README.md

 There is also a prompt option to open the original file in a new Atom window so that you can compare your current version with the disk version.

+If you are looking at a file that has frequent changes you can also choose to 'Ignore All' changes, which will stop any future alerts until you reload the entire Atom window.

 ## Installation
 Either use `apm`:
 ```